rhodunda/cocktail.app-backend/README.md

 * ...

-* Small update to the readme
+* Small update to the readme on update-readme branch